nikhilmufc7/Your-First-PR/README.md

-# Hacktoberfest Sign In Sheet 2017!
+# Hacktoberfest First Pull request Helper !
 The goal of this repo is to help beginners who are doing their first pull requests.
 Feel free to join!

 ## Instruction
-In the index file, look for the 'ol' tag.
+In the index.html file, look for the 'ol' tag.
 Then insert a 'li' tag with your link to your profile.

 # How to Create a Pull Request